srnichols/StampsPattern/docs/MANAGEMENT_PORTAL_USER_GUIDE.md

 ## 🧪 Local Development

-- Prereqs: PowerShell 7+, Cosmos DB Emulator (or live), Node (for DAB if needed)
+-- Prereqs: PowerShell 7+, Cosmos DB Emulator (or live), Node (if required for dev tooling)
 - Start locally:
-  - `scripts/run-local.ps1` spins up the portal, DAB, and points to your emulator/instance
+  - The previous `scripts/run-local.ps1` helper was removed.
+Start the portal with `dotnet run --project ./management-portal/src/Portal/Portal.csproj` and point it to your emulator as described elsewhere in this guide.
   - `scripts/graphql-smoke-test.ps1` validates list/create/delete paths; `-AsAdmin` sets platform.admin
 - Seeder: The management data seeder aligns with current partition keys; run it to bootstrap sample cells/tenants.